atdames09/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | 2           |
 ****

-**3. What was the first item from the menu purchased by each customer?
+## 3. What was the first item from the menu purchased by each customer?
+> [!NOTE]

-*Because we only have the date of each order, and not the time, we will show any order made on the earliest date as the first order.*
+Because we only have the date of each order, and not the time, we will show any order made on the earliest date as the first order.
 #### Steps:
 - Create a Common Table Expression (CTE) using **DENSE_RANK** to create a new column that assigns a rank to each order, by date.
 Our new column ``order_rank`` will output a 1 for each order a customer made on their earliest ``order_date``.
 - Now we will create an outer query where we **JOIN** ``dannys_diner.menu`` to ``dannys_diner.sales``.
 This allows us to display both the ``customer_id`` and ``product_name``.